Red-legged pademelon: Reproduction

 Pademelons have a gestation period of 28–30 days.
 Their oestrous cycle is 29–32 days.
 Mating occurs 2–12 hours after the birth of the young.
 The gender of pouch-young is distinguished at 3 to 4 weeks.
 Teat detachment occurs at 13–18 weeks.
 Ears become erect at 15–18 weeks.
 Eyes open at 16–18 weeks.
 Hair becomes visible at 19–21 weeks.
-Young venture out of pouch at 22–26 weeks.
 Young leave the pouch at 26–28 weeks.
 Young start eating food at approximately 66 days after leaving the pouch.
 Females become mature at about 48 weeks.
 Males become mature at about 66 weeks.
 Then the process starts again.
 When it is born, the tiny blind baby has only been developing for 3 to 6 weeks.
 Its limbs are hardly developed but its forelimbs are well enough developed to haul itself through its mother's belly hair to reach the pouch.
 Shortly after giving birth the female macropod becomes receptive again.
 If she successfully mates, she will again fall pregnant.

 Parental care

-If the female macropod does in fact become pregnant, the new embryo (called a blastocyst) is put into a state of suspended animation.
-The blastocyst will remain in this state until such a time when its sibling is old enough to leave the pouch.
-As soon as the pademelon joey is old enough to leave the pouch, the stalled embryo begins developing again.
-Even once a young pademelon vacates the pouch, it often puts its head back in to suckle.
-It only uses the teat that it used during the time it was in its mother's pouch.
-This allows the mother to supply two different types of milk for the more developed offspring that has left the pouch, and another for the less developed offspring that is still in the pouch.
-This reproductive system, known as embryonic diapause, is found in honey possums, bats, and seals as well as the other macropods.
-It is an extremely efficient reproductive system and if a young animal dies or is lost from the pouch, immediate development of the blastocyst can replace it quickly.
+The female macropod enters a state of embryonic diapause if she becomes pregnant.
+This causes the blastocyst, or new embryo, to enter a state of suspended animation until its older sibling is old enough to leave the pouch.
+Once the joey leaves, the blastocyst resumes development.
+Even after leaving the pouch, the joey may continue to suckle from the teat it used while in the pouch.
+This enables the mother to provide different types of milk for the more developed and less developed offspring.
+This reproductive strategy is also used by honey possums, bats, seals, and other macropods.
+Embryonic diapause is highly efficient as it allows for the rapid replacement of lost or deceased young.